Aldon Smith: 2017

-On March 9, 2017, Smith was a passenger with a friend driving to Smith's house at 12:00 am, when the San Francisco Police Department found out both Smith and the driver were under the influence after hitting a police car.
+On March 9, 2017, Smith was a passenger with a friend driving to Smith's house at 12:00 a.m., when the San Francisco Police Department found out both Smith and the driver were under the influence after hitting a police car.
 Even though Smith was not the driver, both Smith and his friend were detained by the San Francisco Police Department for questioning.
 The next day, Smith and his friend were released and no arrests were made.

 On September 23, 2017, it was announced that Smith had agreed to plead no contest to hit and run in the 2015 incident in exchange for the DUI charges being dropped.
 He was sentenced to 20 days in jail.
-During his sentence, Smith was ordered to attend a treatment facility and undergo anger management classes.
+During his sentence, Smith was ordered to attend a treatment facility and undergo anger management training classes.
 After his release, Smith was prohibited from entering any bars or other establishments where alcohol is the primary commodity being sold.

 2018

 On March 3, 2018, a woman called the police from Smith's home and reported that he had consumed multiple bottles of tequila and then bit her wrists.
 Smith reportedly fled the home before police arrived.
-San Francisco police did not comment on the specifics, but did state that domestic violence of a "non-lethal" nature had occurred and they were seeking out Smith for questioning about the incident.
+He was released by the Raiders two days later as a result.

 On March 23, Smith was arrested for violation of a court order, where he was ordered to stay away from a woman he assaulted earlier in the month.
 The woman was revealed to be Smith's fiancée.
 This picked up from the previous incident that occurred on March 3, where Smith pleaded not guilty on four misdemeanor counts, including: domestic violence, assault with force likely to produce great bodily injury, false imprisonment, and vandalism.
-On April 8, he was arrested for violations in conditions to his bail.
+On April 8, he was arrested for violations of conditions to his bail.

 2019

-On June 11, 2019, Smith was stopped by police in Mission, Kansas for a traffic violation, and later arrested on suspicion of driving under the influence.
+On June 11, 2019, Smith was stopped by police in Mission, Kansas, for a traffic violation, and later arrested on suspicion of driving under the influence.

 2021

-On April 19, 2021, the St. Bernard Parish Sheriff's Office issued an arrest warrant for Smith for second-degree battery.
+On April 19, 2021, the St. Bernard Parish, Louisiana Sheriff's Office issued an arrest warrant for Smith for second-degree battery.
 Smith surrendered two days later and was released on a $25,000 bond with an arraignment scheduled for July 14.

-On December 7, Smith was arrested for driving under the influence in San Mateo County.
+On December 7, Smith was arrested for driving under the influence in San Mateo County, California.
 On April 7, 2023, he was sentenced to a year in jail after pleading no contest to a felony charge stemming from this incident.

+Death

+On June 13, 2026, Smith was found unresponsive in a friend's vehicle shortly after the two had delivered food to a local homeless charity.
+He was pronounced dead later that day at age 36 at Good Samaritan Hospital in San Jose, California.